Allocation and User Account Policies

 A user account moves from the Active to the Inactive state when there have been no logins to any NREL HPC system for 60 days.

-Users can prevent their accounts from moving from Active to Inactive state by logging in at least once in 6 months.
+Users can prevent their accounts from moving from an Active to Inactive state by logging in, utilizing password authentication at least once in 60 days.

 User accounts enter the Retired state when any of these conditions are true:

 - AUP Expires (typically 1 year) or becomes invalid for other reasons (for example: change of employer, end of contractual arrangement between NREL and user employer)